lewonid/currency-app/README.md

 # Currency Chart App

 This is a React application that generates a currency chart using Chart.js.
-The app retrieves currency data and displays it as a line chart.
+The app retrieves currency data and displays it as a line chart and it also sends data about currencies to firestore database.

 ## Installation